 Time spent traveling during normal work hours is considered compensable work time.
 Time spent in home-to-work travel by an employee in an employer-provided vehicle, or in activities performed by an employee that are incidental to the use of the vehicle for commuting, generally is not "hours worked" and, therefore, does not have to be paid.
 This provision applies only if the travel is within the normal commuting area for the employer's business and the use of the vehicle is subject to an agreement between the employer and the employee or the employee's representative.

-Wage & Hour Division: District Office Locations Addresses and phone numbers for Department of Labor district Wage & Hour Division offices.
+Wage and Hour Division: District Office Locations - Addresses and phone numbers for Department of Labor district Wage and Hour Division offices.

 State Labor Offices/State Laws - Links to state departments of labor contacts.
 Individual states' laws and regulations may vary greatly.
 Please consult your state department of labor for this information.